Contact us

 "Reclaim the void" is an important project because it helps us to realise how much the gaping mining holes left after extraction has scarred the land, but more importantly how deeply these holes have scarred the Aboriginal people emotionally and spiritually.
 This is the least we can do to reclaim the landscape with artful recycled fabric, creating something beautiful to cover the toxic mess left behind, as a symbol of hope for future generations.
 Anon

 Reclaim the Void was conceived by Vivienne Robertson in response to a community meeting in Leonora, where an elder expressed her pain at the mining holes left all over country.
-It was further nurtured and developed by Vivienne, Kado Muir and Deeva Muir between 2013 and 2020.
+It was further nurtured and developed by Vivienne, Kado Muir and Deeva Muir between 2013 and 2020, and since 2020 with valuable input from Lucy Ridsdale and Rachel McKenzie.
 It was named Reclaim the Void by Kado, and a rag-rug created by Lucy Ridsdale and brought to a camp on country co-led by Kado and Vivienne provided the inspiration for Kado deciding on rugs as the material to create the artwork.